 For those who are interested in the pursuit of justice and have a scientific mind, a degree in forensic science, criminal justice, or a related field can be an ideal educational path.
+Delaware—the first state to ratify the constitution and the second smallest in land area—has several options for individuals interested in such a career.

 Forensic science combines biological knowledge and laboratory techniques to prevent, deal with, and solve breaches in law enforcement, criminal justice, homeland security, and other areas.
-Careers available to graduates with bachelor’s degrees in forensic science include positions in state or federal crime labs, medical examiners offices, private investigations firms, and homeland security agencies.
+Careers available to graduates with bachelor’s degrees in forensic science include positions in state or federal crime labs, medical examiner offices, private investigations firms, and homeland security agencies.
 Graduates with a BS in forensic sciences are prepared for graduate work in biology, chemistry, medicine, or other scientific areas.

 Related careers in criminal justice and information security are also on the rise.
 Criminal justice professionals may work in a variety of public and private settings, such as law enforcement bureaus, probation and parole offices, and correctional facilities in addition to law offices, child welfare agencies, and juvenile detention centers.
-And with the ever increasing use of the internet, digital platforms, and electronic transmission of data across all industries, cybersecurity professionals are becoming increasingly in demand to deal with issues of internet privacy, ethical commerce, and national security.
+And with the ever-increasing use of the internet, digital platforms, and electronic transmission of data across all industries, cybersecurity professionals are becoming increasingly in demand to deal with issues of internet privacy, ethical commerce, and national security.

 Read on to learn more about forensic science and related programs in criminal justice and information security in the state of Delaware.